readium/swift-toolkit/MAINTAINING.md

     3. Bump the version numbers in `README.md`, and check the "Minimum Requirements" section.
     4. Bump the version numbers in `TestApp/Sources/Info.plist`.
     5. Close the version in the `CHANGELOG.md`, [for example](https://github.com/readium/swift-toolkit/pull/353/commits/a0714589b3da928dd923ba78f379116715797333#diff-06572a96a58dc510037d5efa622f9bec8519bc1beab13c9f251e97e657a9d4ed).
+    6. Update the localized strings (`make update-locales`).
-    6. Create a PR to merge in `develop`.
+    7. Create a PR to merge in `develop`.
-7. Verify the CI checks pass for the PR. **Do not merge it yet**.
+6. Verify the CI checks pass for the PR. **Do not merge it yet**.
-8. Release the updated Podspecs.
+7. Release the updated Podspecs.
     ```shell
     scripts/release-publish-podspecs.sh
     ```
-9. Squash and merge the release PR on GitHub.
+8. Squash and merge the release PR on GitHub.
-10. Tag the new version from `develop`.
+9. Tag the new version from `develop`.
     ```shell
     scripts/release-tag.sh
     ```